Meaning of life: Islam

 In Islam, humanity's ultimate purpose is to worship their creator, Allah (The God), through his signs, and be grateful to him through sincere love and devotion.
 This is practically shown by following the divine guidelines revealed in the Qur'an and the tradition of the Prophet (with the exception of Quranists).
 Earthly life is a test, determining one's position of closeness to Allah in the hereafter.
 A person will either be close to him and his love in Jannah (Paradise) or far away in Jahannam (Hell).

 For Allah's satisfaction, via the Qur'an, all Muslims must believe in God, his revelations, his angels, his messengers, and in the "Day of Judgment".
 The Qur'an describes the purpose of creation as follows: "Blessed be he in whose hand is the kingdom, he is powerful over all things, who created death and life that he might examine which of you is best in deeds, and he is the almighty, the forgiving."
 (Qur'an 67:1–2) and "And I (Allâh) created not the jinn and mankind except that they should be obedient (to Allah)."
 (Qur'an 51:56).
 Obedience testifies to the oneness of God in his lordship, his names, and his attributes.
 Terrenal life is a test; how one acts (behaves) determines whether one's soul goes to Jannat (Heaven) or to Jahannam (Hell).
 However, on the day of Judgement the final decision is of Allah alone.

 The Five Pillars of Islam are duties incumbent to every Muslim; they are: Shahadah (profession of faith); Salat (ritual prayer); Zakat (charity); Sawm (fasting during Ramadan), and Hajj (pilgrimage to Mecca).
 They derive from the Hadith works, notably of Sahih Al-Bukhari and Sahih Muslim.
 The five pillars are not mentioned directly in the Quran.

 Beliefs differ among the Kalam.
-The Sunni and the Ahmadiyya concept of pre-destination is divine decree; likewise, the Shi'a concept of pre-destination is divine justice; in the esoteric view of the Sufis, the universe exists only for God's pleasure; Creation is a grand game, wherein Allah is the greatest prize.
+The Sunni and the Ahmadiyya concept of pre-destination is divine decree; the Shi'a concept of pre-destination is divine justice; in the esoteric view of the Sufis, the universe exists only for God's pleasure; Creation is a grand game, wherein Allah is the greatest prize.

 The Sufi view of the meaning of life stems from the hadith qudsi that states "I (God) was a Hidden Treasure and loved to be known.
 Therefore I created the Creation that I might be known."
 One possible interpretation of this view is that the meaning of life for an individual is to know the nature of God, and the purpose of all of creation is to reveal that nature and to prove its value as the ultimate treasure, that is God.
 However, this hadith is stated in various forms and interpreted in various ways by people, such, as 'Abdu'l-Bahá of the Baháʼí Faith, and in Ibn'Arabī's Fuṣūṣ al-Ḥikam.
+According to Shaykh Ibrahim Niass, worship of God is closely linked to ma'rifa, therefore the perfection of the aspirant's knowledge of God is conditional upon his attainment of ma'rifa.